Thai Airways International Flight 261: Accident

 At 18:39 local time, the co-pilot contacted Surat Thani to report Flight 261's position.
-Surat Thani controller then stated that the Precision Approach Path Indicator on the right side of the runway 22 was not functional and the indicator on the left side was in use.
+Surat Thani controller then stated that the Precision Approach Path Indicator (PAPI) on the right side of the runway 22 was not functional and the PAPI indicator on the left side was in use.
 Two minutes later, Flight 261 was cleared to land.
-The flight crews were cautioned of slippery runway due to deteriorating weather conditions.
+The flight crews were cautioned due to slippery runway due to recent rain.

 At 18:42 local time, the runway was sighted and the pilots attempted to land the aircraft.
 They then decided to go-around for a second approach.
 The flight was cleared for its second landing attempt.
 This time, however, the pilots could not see the runway and opted for another go-around.

-At 19:05 local time, the flight crews were informed of the weather in the area, which was acknowledged by the crew members.
-The weather in the area deteriorated, and the visibility was reduced from 1,500 meters to 1,000 meters.
-The pilots informed the passengers on the deteriorating weather conditions and announced that they would attempt another landing for the third time and stated that if they failed again they would divert the flight back to Bangkok.
+At 19:05 local time, the flight crews were informed of the weather in the area, which the crew members acknowledged.
+The weather had deteriorated, the visibility decreased from 1,500 to 1,000 m which was now less than allowed for the type of non precision approach in use.
+The pilots informed the passengers of the deteriorating weather conditions and announced that they would attempt another landing for the third time and stated that if they failed again they would divert back to Bangkok.

-During its go-around, the angle of attack of the aircraft gradually increased from 18 degrees to 48 degrees.
+During the go-around, the angle of attack of the aircraft gradually increased from 18 degrees to 48 degrees.
 The speed of the aircraft began to decay and the aircraft began to shake.
-It entered an aerodynamic stall.
+It entered a aerodynamic stall.
 As it began to shake, surviving flight attendants recounted that passengers began to scream and jump out of their seats, with luggage reportedly "flying around everywhere".